Charged particle tracking via edge-classifying interaction networks: Abstract

 \section{Abstract}

-{ Recent work has demonstrated that geometric deep learning methods such as graph neural networks (GNNs) are well-suited to address a variety of reconstruction problems in HEP.
-In particular, tracker events are naturally represented as graphs by identifying hits as nodes and track segments as edges; given a set of hypothesized edges, edge-classifying GNNs predict which correspond to real track segments.
-In this work, we adapt the physics-motivated interaction network (IN) GNN to the problem of charged-particle tracking in the high-pileup conditions expected at the HL-LHC.
-We demonstrate the IN's excellent edge-classification accuracy and tracking efficiency through a suite of measurements at each stage of GNN-based tracking: graph construction, edge classification, and track building.
-The proposed IN architecture is substantially smaller than previously studied GNN tracking architectures, a reduction in size critical for enabling GNN-based tracking in constrained computing environments.
-Furthermore, the IN is easily expressed as a set of matrix operations, making it a promising candidate for acceleration via heterogeneous computing resources. }
+Recent work has demonstrated that geometric deep learning methods such as graph neural networks (GNNs) are well suited to address a variety of reconstruction problems in high energy particle physics.
+In particular, particle tracking data is naturally represented as a graph by identifying silicon tracker hits as nodes and particle trajectories as edges; given a set of hypothesized edges, edge-classifying GNNs identify those corresponding to real particle trajectories.
+In this work, we adapt the physics-motivated interaction network (IN) GNN toward the problem of particle tracking in pileup conditions similar to those expected at the high-luminosity Large Hadron Collider.
+Assuming idealized hit filtering at various particle momenta thresholds, we demonstrate the IN's excellent edge-classification accuracy and tracking efficiency through a suite of measurements at each stage of GNN-based tracking: graph construction, edge classification, and track building.
+The proposed IN architecture is substantially smaller than previously studied GNN tracking architectures; this is particularly promising as a reduction in size is critical for enabling GNN-based tracking in constrained computing environments.
+Furthermore, the IN may be represented as either a set of explicit matrix operations or a message passing GNN.
+Efforts are underway to accelerate each representation via heterogeneous computing resources towards both high-level and low-latency triggering applications. \keywords{Graph neural networks \and tracking \and particle physics}